 There’s a magical story about that move.
 During the Global financial crisis, starting 2007-08, we had no choice but to sell our beloved camp, and unfortunately, The Whirlybird building had to be sold – and left behind.
 But miraculously the ‘Bird came back to us, thanks to a local friend and fan who also happens to be our house mover.
 Having our best interest in mind, knowing its history and cultural value, and having an opportunity to help us continue the cultural phenomena that is the Whirlybird dream of Christy and Jim, this friend kept the building from destruction and sold it back to us and moved it to our permanent residence 10 miles away on a hand-shake and a promise.
-Of course, we want to keep our promise and we need to finish repaying this friend as soon as possible, however, unforeseen expenses and a slow down in our vacation rentals have slowed us down.
-We are asking for help from our community – the one that shares the fun of the Whirlybird with us and appreciates our artistic and cultural work.
+Rest of that part of the story we’ve already told.

 The ‘Bird has inspired songs by International artists, and, hosted the making of documentary films and International television programs and music videos, and it has hosted music artist’s CD recordings and release parties.
 The ‘Bird created a special place for people to have cherished spiritual experiences through art by talented artists, to fall in love and change their lives forever, to have intimate weddings and anniversary parties, to enjoy crawfish boils and poetry readings – and, of course, to have wonderful house concert and dance adventures like no other.
 Last but not least, there are epic annual events: there are Thanksgiving potluck celebrations every year, sometimes with honky tonk dances, jam sessions and bonfires – and – The Revelers Annual Lundi Gras Blowout – and – The Annual Pre-Blackpot Camp Throw Down – AND NOW, we are planning the first annual Blown Away on the Bayou Harmonica Summit.
 The ‘Bird is where many international visitors, brought by friends, have savored their first unique American and Southwest Louisiana-style cultural experiences.